The Staff at Unity on the River is committed to helping support an

 “Thank you Unity on the River for extending this amazing opportunity to partner with you.
 I am truly humbled and honored.
 In January 2015 we will embark on an inspiring journey of spiritual deepening, transformation, and fun!
 I look forward with great excitement to what Spirit has in store for us.”

 Rev. Ogun Holder is an ordained Unity Minister .
 His many titles include speaker, teacher, author, online radio show host, blogger, musician, parent, social media consultant, and self-proclaimed geek.
 His first full-length book, Rants To Revelations: Unabashedly Honest Reflections on Life, Spirituality, and the Meaning of God,was published by Unity Books in Fall 2012.
-He writes the Classic & Contemporary column for Unity Magazine, which features a modern version of texts by classic Unity authors.
-He has also written for Unity Leaders Magazine, and the Daily Word, an internationally distributed inspirational magazine.
+He has also written for Unity Leaders Magazine, Unity Magazine and the Daily Word, an internationally distributed inspirational magazine, as well as other inspirational Unity booklets.

 Originally from Barbados, Ogun moved to the USA in 1994 to pursue a degree in Music Therapy.
 As a Music Therapist he worked successfully with a variety of populations in schools, hospitals, adult day-care facilities, and his own private practice.
 He is also an experienced church music director, having served multiple Unity communities.